 Also, work to include a reasonable amount of white space on your resume.
 Wall-to-wall text is hard to read, especially considering most hiring managers only skim these documents initially.
 Work to strike a balance by keeping standard margins, using empty lines to separate content, and utilizing different indentations to create separation.

+You can always make time to improve your resume.
 By following the steps above, you can create a more effective resume and get ahead of the competition for 2019!

 If you would like to partner with Torchlight to accelerate your search, contact us to learn about current openings or click here to search current available jobs. &